hashicorp/terraform-provider-aws/website/docs/d/iam_session_context.markdown

 * `arn` - (Required) ARN for an assumed role.

-~> If `arn` is a non-role ARN (or non-ARN), Terraform gives no error and `issuer_arn` will be equal to the `arn` value.
+~> If `arn` is a non-role ARN, Terraform gives no error and `issuer_arn` will be equal to the `arn` value.
 For STS assumed-role ARNs, Terraform gives an error if the identified IAM role does not exist.

 ## Attributes Reference